 Team cars and other vehicles in the convoy are carrying food & drinks, spare bikes & parts and communication systems to keep the riders and operations running smoothly for the long stages.

-The police and motorcycle riders control the traffic on each stage with a "Progressive Road Closure" (previously known as a Rolling Block) where the police and motorcyclists stop traffic before the riders arrive and then allow them to proceed after the convoy has passed.
+Traffic management crew, police and motorcycle riders control the traffic on each stage with a "Progressive Road Closure" (previously known as a Rolling Block) where the police and motorcyclists stop traffic before the riders arrive and then allow them to proceed after the convoy has passed.

 Cycling team strategy revolves around the notion that it’s easier to pedal when there’s someone in front to cut the wind.
 Cycling experts say that “drafting” like this can save between 20 and 40 percent of a rider's energy in a long event.